jeremynoesen/BoneBot/README.md

 The reactor will react to a message with an emote when a trigger phrase is said.

 ### Commands
-BoneBot allows for custom commands to be made to provide simple message responses.
+BoneBot allows for custom commands to be made to provide simple message responses and run shell commands.
 Their usage is pretty simple - a command called `test` would be used by typing `bbtest`.
 If you make a mistake in typing a command, you can edit the message to fix it without needing to send another message.

 ### Statuses
 BoneBot can have various randomized statuses shown in Discord that change over time.